-• Students will be able to articulate factual and conceptual knowledge concerning world-wide societal dynamics.
+Students will be able to articulate factual and conceptual knowledge concerning world-wide societal dynamics.
+Courses fulfilling the Global Perspectives Goal: HIST 1111, HIST 1112 (Required in Area E)

 Critical Thinking

 Students will be able to analyze and evaluate the main issues that relate to problems or texts, and then apply an organized, coherent and accurate response.